shakfu/cymongoose/docs/dev/security.md

 # Security Considerations

-This document outlines security considerations when using pymongoose for network applications.
+This document outlines security considerations when using cymongoose for network applications.

 ## HTTP Basic Authentication